intel/intel-extension-for-tensorflow/latest/_sources/examples/pretrain_bert/README.md.txt

 Nvidia-bert repository provides scripts to download, verify, and extract the SQuAD dataset and pretrained weights for fine-tuning as well as Wikipedia and BookCorpus dataset for pre-training.

 You can run below scripts to download datasets for fine-tuning and pretraining.
 Assume current_dir is `examples/pretrain_bert/DeepLearningExamples/TensorFlow2/LanguageModeling/BERT`.
-And you should modify the environment varible `BERT_PREP_WORKING_DIR` in `data/create_datasets_from_start.sh` to your real data dir.
+And you should modify the environment varible `BERT_PREP_WORKING_DIR` in `data/create_datasets_from_start.sh` to the absolute/relative path of `examples/pretrain_bert/DeepLearningExamples/TensorFlow2/LanguageModeling/BERT/data`.

 ```
 bash data/create_datasets_from_start.sh all